 The Mona Lisa, The Last Supper, the first flying machine, parachute, and machine gun.
 The list of Leonardo da Vinci’s achievements could go on and on, as many have already covered with their top 10s.
-What’s truly remarkable about da Vinci isn’t just what he invented or painted, it’s how he lived.
+What’s truly remarkable about da Vinci isn’t just what he invented or painted.
+It’s how he lived.
 As Sigmund Freud so clearly observed, “He was like a man who awoke too early in the darkness, while the others were all still asleep.”
-Leonardo da Vinci was the Renaissance Man.
+Why was Leonardo da Vinci known as the Renaissance Man?.

 From the Middle Ages to Renaissance

-Leonardo was the true Renaissance Man.
-He lived life based on a philosophy that man’s capacity for personal development and expansion was without limits.
+Leonardo da Vinci was the true Renaissance Man.
+He lived a life based on a philosophy that man’s personal development and expansion capacity were without limits.
 As a Renaissance Man, it was an individual’s goal to reach their fullest potential in life.
-The fervor of intellectual pursuits still required creativity in arts, the honing of the physical body, and the pursuit of emotional truth.
+The fervor of intellectual pursuits still required creativity in arts, honing the physical body, and the pursuit of emotional truth.
 It was a way of living that saw life as a complete whole through many different forms.

 For example, da Vinci didn’t see art and science as two competing disciplines where you had to pursue one but not the other.
 Rather, he saw these fields as complementary and enjoyed both.
-Art could inspire science, and vice versa.
-In many ways, Leo saw the entire world as a work of art that was to be studied through the curious eyes of a scientist, which is how he spent a great many years of his life.
+Art could inspire science and vice versa.
+In many ways, Da Vinci saw the entire world as a work of art that was to be studied through curious eyes, which is how he spent many years of his life.

-Leonardo was extremely passionate about immersing himself in studies of the natural world around him.
-You might find him observing the flight of birds to discover aeronautical principles, or dissecting human and animal bodies to better understand anatomy.
-By the early 1490s Da Vinci had started a rich collection of notebooks filled to the brim with beautiful sketches and observations centered around four themes – painting, architecture, mechanics, and human anatomy.
+Da Vinci was extremely passionate about immersing himself in studies of the natural world around him.
+You might find him observing the flight of birds to discover aeronautical principles or dissecting human and animal bodies to understand anatomy better.
+By the early 1490s, Da Vinci had started a rich collection of notebooks filled to the brim with beautiful sketches and observations centered around four themes – painting, architecture, mechanics, and human anatomy.

 These notebooks housed some amazing inventions that we’ll be exploring in more detail below.
 For example, one notebook titled The Codex Atlanticus contained a fully detailed plan for a 65-foot flying machine.
-This was based on hours of observation studying the flight of birds and the principles of physics and aeronautics.
+This was based on hours of observation studying birds’ flight and the principles of physics and aeronautics.

-Many consider Leonardo to be a true genius, but his upbringing hardly reveals the source.
-He was born near Florence, Italy to a respected notary and young peasant woman.
-His education barely spanned beyond the basics of reading, writing and mathematics.
-However, his father saw a budding artist in Leo and enrolled him in an apprenticeship at the age of 14 with artist Andrea del Verrocchio.
+Many consider Leonardo Da Vinci to be a true genius, but his upbringing hardly reveals the source.
+He was born near Florence, Italy, to a respected notary and young peasant woman.
+His education barely spanned beyond the basics of reading, writing, and mathematics.
+However, his father saw a budding artist in Leo and enrolled him in an apprenticeship at 14 with artist Andrea del Verrocchio.

 Here he was exposed to basic art skills – drawing, painting, sculpting, and modeling.
-But the story just begins there.
-He also dabbled in crafts like drafting, chemistry, metallurgy, metal working, plaster casting, leatherworking, mechanics, and carpentry.
+But the story only begins there.
+He also dabbled in crafts like drafting, chemistry, metallurgy, metalworking, plaster casting, leatherworking, mechanics, and carpentry.
 This is where the Renaissance Man was born.

-Leo’s earliest work was a contribution to Verrocchio’s Baptism of Christ pictured below.
-Leonardo reportedly completed work on one of the two angles in the portrait and the distant landscape, as well as some elements of Christ.
+Leonardo Da Vinci’s earliest work was a contribution to Verrocchio’s Baptism of Christ, pictured below.
+Leonardo reportedly completed work on one of the two angles in the portrait and the distant landscape and some elements of Christ.

-At the age of 20, after 6 years of immersive work, Leonardo was granted membership as a Master Artist in Florence’s Guild of Saint Luke.
+At the age of 20, after 6 years of immersive work, Leonardo Da Vinci was granted membership as a Master Artist in Florence’s Guild of Saint Luke.
 Here he started his own workshop and began his first commission for an altarpiece for the church, the Adoration of the Magi.
-This piece was never completed though, as Leo left to work for the Duke of Milan.
+This piece was never completed, though, as Leo left to work for the Duke of Milan.

 From Artist to Inventor

-Working under the Duke of Milan, Leo was kept busy juggling many hats.
-Part painter and sculptor, he was also commissioned to design weapons, buildings, and machines of war.
-It was during this span of 15 years, from 1485 to 1490 where da Vinci produced some of his most brilliant ideas and works of art.
+Working under the Duke of Milan, Da Vinci was kept busy juggling many hats.
+Part painter and sculptor was also commissioned to design weapons, buildings, and machines of war.
+During this span of 15 years, from 1485 to 1490, da Vinci produced some of his most brilliant ideas and works of art.

-When Leo wasn’t producing work for the Duke, he was constantly studying the world around him.
-Throughout his life he dissected over 30 human bodies and worked tirelessly to document their detail.
+When Da Vinci wasn’t producing work for the Duke, he was constantly studying the world around him.
+Throughout his life, he dissected over 30 human bodies and worked tirelessly to document their detail.
 He prodded and poked at muscles and bones, trying to understand how they work.
 He would even take organs and fill them with wax to preserve and study their internal structures.

 This fascination with anatomy can clearly be seen in one of his most famous works – the Vitruvian Man.
 A male figure with anatomically precise measurements that we’re still fascinated by today.

-When he wasn’t exploring anatomy, Leo was constantly studying the world around him.
-Looking to the flight of birds in the sky, he drew inspirations for the first flying machine.
-Seeing the destruction of the Black Plague inspired him to design a futuristic city free from the perils of unnecessary death.
+When he wasn’t exploring anatomy, Leonardo Da Vinci was constantly studying the world around him.
+Looking at the flight of birds in the sky, he drew inspiration for the first flying machine.
+Seeing the Black Plague’s destruction inspired him to design a futuristic city free from the perils of unnecessary death.

 The First Parachute

-Leo’s parachute consisted of a pyramid-shaped wooden structure, sealed with linen cloth.
-As da Vinci recounts, “If a man have a tent made of linen of which the apertures have all been stopped up, and it be twelve braccia across and twelve in depth, he will be able to throw himself down from any great height without suffering any injury.”
+Leonardo Da Vinci’s parachute consisted of a pyramid-shaped wooden structure, sealed with a linen cloth.
+As da Vinci recounts, “If a man have a tent made of linen of which the apertures have all been stopped up, and it be twelve Braccia across and twelve in depth, he will be able to throw himself down from any great height without suffering any injury.”

-Today’s modern parachutes share a similar structure, but there has been plenty of skepticism surrounding the viability of Leonardo’s design.
-To prove it worked, daredevil Adrian Nichols built a parachute matching Leo’s design in 2000, then threw himself down from a great height.
+Today’s modern parachutes share a similar structure, but there has been plenty of skepticism surrounding Da Vinci’s design’s viability.
+To prove it worked, daredevil Adrian Nichols built a parachute matching Da Vinci’s design in 2000, then threw himself down from a great height.
 He remarked that da Vinci’s parachute provided a much smoother ride than conventional designs.

 The First Flying Machine

-Leonardo had a special fascination with birds, which inspired many of his flying machine ideas including the very first Ornithopter.
+Leonardo Da Vinci had a special fascination with birds, which inspired many of his flying machine ideas, including the first Ornithopter.
 Da Vinci’s vision was to give man the freeform power of flight that birds enjoyed so freely.

 This machine required a person to lay down on a center holster.
-The pilot’s legs would be used to pedal a crank, which was connected to a pulley system that flapped the wings of the machine, much like a bird.
+The pilot’s legs would be used to pedal a crank connected to a pulley system that flapped the wings of the machine, much like a bird.

-Those that have reproduced the design proved that it can certainly fly.
+Those that have reproduced the design proved that it could certainly fly.
 However, the only issue is getting it up in the air.
-The meager power of human muscle proved to be too limited for takeoff from ground.
+The meager power of human muscle proved to be too limited for takeoff from the ground.

 The First Machine Gun

-Cannons were terribly inefficient during Leo’s time, having to be manually reloaded after a single shot.
+Cannons were terribly inefficient during Da Vinci’s time, having to be manually reloaded after a single shot.
 To improve this design, da Vinci imagined a 33 barreled musket system, which allowed 11 muskets to fire at a time.

 The First Diving Suit

 The first conception of the diving suit was brought forth in times of war.
 The idea was to allow men in suits to dive into the harbor in Venice and cut holes in the bottom of enemy ship’s hulls.
-Leonardo’s diving suit included all of the essentials, including breathing tubes constructed of cane and leather that connected to a floating bell at the water’s surface.
-In another variation the suit had a wine bladder filled with air, a prelude to the modern scuba air tank.
+Da Vinci’s diving suit included all of the essentials, including breathing tubes constructed of cane and leather connected to a floating bell at the water’s surface.
+The suit had a wine bladder filled with air, a prelude to the modern scuba air tank in another variation.

-The suit might have actually been used in Leo’s time if the invading navy wasn’t driven away before the device was ready.
+The suit might have actually been used in Da Vinci’s time if the invading navy wasn’t driven away before the device was ready.
 Underwater sabotage never became necessary for wartime.